July was Earth's third-warmest on record, EU scientists say

 Copernicus is the European Union’s earth observation system based on satellite and on-the-ground data collection.
 Britain rejoined the climate agency in 2023.

-Julien Nicolas, a senior Copernicus scientist, said it was important to view last month's decrease in the context of two anomalous years in terms of warming.
+Julien Nicolas, a senior Copernicus scientist, said it was important to view last month's decrease in the context of two anomalous years of warming.

 “We are really coming out from a streak of global temperature records that lasted almost two years,” Nicolas said.
 “It was a very exceptional streak."